thuanhong/Rest-API/README.md

     * Able to store response data in a file, and file type corresponding with response content type (html, xml, pdf, json, text)
     * Able to store error log when it returned client/server errors.
     * Simulate the API Web Services registered.
-    * Create API Design using Swagger.
-The swagger design must able to test by running cURL

 ## Learning outcomes: